 - Vanilla Extract – Enhances flavors and adds subtle vanilla flavor.
 Use pure vanilla extract.

 How to Make Our Favorite Banana Bread Recipe in 8 Steps

 - Mash – Using a fork, mash the ripe bananas in a medium bowl.

 - Combine Dry Ingredients – In a mixing bowl, combine flour, baking soda, cinnamon, nutmeg, and salt.
 Set aside.

-Next, Add Oil and Butter – Turn the mixer to low and very slowly add in the oil and melted butter.
+Add Oil and Butter – Turn the electric mixer to low and very slowly add in the oil and melted butter.
 Should take about 1 minute to add these in, slowly whipping to incorporate.

 Prepare – Cut a piece of parchment paper long enough to hang over the sides of a 9×5 loaf pan.
 Then, butter the pan and place the parchment paper over the top.

 Bake – For 1 hour and 30 minutes until the bread has risen in the center and is not jiggly.
-For instance, itf you take it out too early the middle of the bread will sink.
+For instance, if you take it out too early the middle of the bread will sink.
 Bake time will also vary depending on true oven temperature.

 - For best results, use whole, organic ingredients whenever possible.

 - Add the oil, butter, and vanilla very slowly, with the mixer running to incorporate air into the mixture.